smfreeze/csgo-ai-replier/README.md

 Oogabooga also offers a CPU mode but this would likely lead to a much worse performance in CS:GO.

+It will automatically reply to every enemy/teammate message, but you can talk to it using the 'prompt: (your prompt)' function.

 ## Examples
-Obviously this is going to entirely depend on the model you use.
+Obviously this is going to entirely depend on the model you use, but here are a few:

 # Setup